Audited Media Association of Australia (AMAA)

 The ABC was formed in 1932 to audit paid for print sales of magazines and newspapers, allowing publishers of newspapers and magazines to report their verified paid sales.
 Members that use the data include advertisers, agencies, research companies, stockbrokers and leading financial institutions.

-The ABC audit process verifies the paid circulation per issue of a publication in a defined audit period.
-We work closely with the industry to provide services relevant to members needs while providing the integrity of third party verification of data.
+The ABC audit process verifies the paid circulation per issue of a publication, across both print and digital versions, in a defined audit period.
+We work closely with the industry to provide services relevant to members needs while providing the integrity of third- party verification of data.

 Since 1957, the CAB has been providing advertisers, marketers and media buyers with verified distribution data, delivering credibility to the media industry.
 Members that use the data include advertisers, advertising agencies, research companies, stockbrokers and leading financial institutions.